funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 But since sorting is expensive if N is very large or we are doing sampling quite often, a better strategy would be to use a `histogram` based approach.
 If the minimum value is `a` and max value is `b` and say we are using 100 bins, then we divide the interval [a, b) into 100 bins s.t. a value D would go into bin index int((D-a)/c) where c = (b-a)/100.0.

 To get the 99th percentile, continue to sum the size of the bins until the index int(q*N) lies inside a bin.
 Sort the values within the bin only and take the corresponding value as the quantile.
-Or we can recursively continue to create bins until we maximum size of a bin is less than some constant threshold.<br/>
+Or we can recursively continue to create bins until the maximum size of a bin is less than some constant threshold e.g. 10 s.t. sorting overhead is minimal.<br/>

 ```python
 def get_quantile_hist_normal(u, s, n, q=0.5, nbins=10):